Taylor Ward: 2023–2025: Everyday left fielder

-On May 12, 2025, Ward hit a go-ahead, ninth-inning grand slam off of San Diego Padres closer Robert Suárez in a 9–5 Angels victory at Petco Park.
+On May 12, 2025, Ward hit a go-ahead grand slam in the ninth inning off Padres closer Robert Suárez in a 9–5 Angels victory at Petco Park.
 On May 22, he hit another go-ahead grand slam in the seventh inning against the Athletics at Sutter Health Park in a 10–5 victory.
 On May 24, he broke Darin Erstad's Angels franchise record with his 10th consecutive game recording an extra-base hit.
-On May 26, Ward was awarded the American League Player of the Week award for May 19–25, a span in which he batted .407 (11–27) with 9 runs, 3 home runs, 12 RBIs, and an OPS of 1.382.
-Ward finished the season batting .228 with 36 home runs and a team-leading 103 RBIs in 157 games.
+On May 26, Ward was awarded the American League Player of the Week award for May 19–25, a span in which he batted .407 (11–27) with nine runs, three home runs, 12 RBI, and an OPS of 1.382.
+It was his second weekly award.
+On July 19, he hit his 100th career MLB home run.
+On August 31, he was removed from the game and hospitalized after crashing into a metal scoreboard at Daikin Park during a win over the Houston Astros.
+He finished the season batting .228 with 36 home runs and a team-leading 103 RBI in 157 games.
+He received the Good Guy Award from the Anaheim chapter of the Baseball Writers' Association of America.

 Baltimore Orioles

-On November 18, 2025, the Angels traded Ward to the Baltimore Orioles in exchange for Grayson Rodriguez.
+On November 18, 2025, the Angels traded Ward to the Baltimore Orioles for pitcher Grayson Rodriguez.
+He agreed to a $12.175 million contract with Baltimore in January 2026.
+With the Orioles, Ward had a .247 average and .384 OBP.
+He walked a career-high 86 times in a partial season with Baltimore but only hit seven home runs.

+Seattle Mariners

+On August 3, 2026, the Orioles traded Ward to the Seattle Mariners in exchange for relief pitcher Alex Hoppe and minor league pitchers Brock Moore and Harrison Kreiling.